fathxvn/nexadesk/README.md

 Admins are staff users.
 They can:

 - Access the same staff ticket management features as technicians.
-- View all assigned tickets, not only tickets assigned to themselves.
+- View all assigned tickets.
 - Assign tickets to admins or technicians.
 - Add internal notes and update ticket statuses.

-Needs confirmation: the code currently gives both admins and technicians access to technician assignment and status updates.
-There is no separate admin-only management page found in the inspected routes or views.

 ## Ticket Workflow